Tatsuro (singer): Career

+Tatsuro released the mini-album Monochrome on January 15, 2025.
+It was supported by the four-date Dead Rainbow tour that same month, and an acoustic version of the Arimatsu Ryu-Tatsuro event followed on February 4 and 6.
+Tatsuro will release his first extended play, Kidoairaku, on September 9, 2026, and will support it with the Maningen (真人間) tour.

 Musical style

 Although Mucc is known for switching between music genres and styles frequently, Tatsuro said they always try to keep their musical identity intact.
 "Even though our music has evolved, our foundation, our basis, has remained the same," but at the same time clarified that "Nobody in the band has ever forced himself to create music that doesn't match his personality."
 Tatsuro is one of the principal lyricists in Mucc and writes the lyrics after the music is composed.
 He does so by listening to the track, "Music is a great source of emotions.
 Whatever the emotion, I try to put words on it, describe it, lay it down on paper."
 The singer has also said that he is inspired by everyday things; "what I see, what I feel and things like that."
 In Mucc, he related how the band usually does not know who will write the lyrics even after the recording sessions have begun; "I keep some ideas in my head in case they come to me and ask me to write the lyrics. [...]
 But if they say they're going to write it, then that's fine."
 Tatsuro never imposes a theme or subject on himself when writing music, but does think about how it would sound live.
 When he writes English lyrics, he first writes them in Japanese and has them translated.
 He has, however, expressed an aversion to English lyrics.
 One reason being that he prefers the ambiguity of the Japanese language.